-There are several sandy beaches that provide good camping opportunities.
-Powerboats are not allowed up river of Willow Beach on the weekends, which makes the paddling experience much more authentic and wild.
-The current of the river is mild, and head winds can make you feel like you're paddling on a lake at times.
+Several sandy beaches provide good camping opportunities.
+Powerboats are not allowed upriver of Willow Beach on the weekends, which makes the paddling experience much more authentic and wild.
+The current of the river is mild, and headwinds can make you feel like you're paddling on a lake at times.

 The Sauna Cave, NV side, between mile marker 63 and 62